“We are working to meet the expectations of all stakeholders while fulfilling the Nichirei Pledge to make our communities more sustainable.”

 WeWill 2021 (FY2020–2022)

 * Fiscal years (FY) indicate years ended March 31.

-In fiscal 2020, the Nichirei Group launched its new medium-term business plan.
+In FY2021, the Nichirei Group launched its new medium-term business plan.

 The basic policy of this plan is to realize sustainable profit growth and the creation of new value that supports a good dietary lifestyle and good health.